digitalextremist/omnirepo/README.md

   0. It uses mirroring, to pull in all branches and tags.
   0. It immediately removes any  remote `origin` detected.
 0. Preserves the git history for each repository.
+  0. (optional) If desired, it removes any submodules present first.
   0. It also renames all branches and tags to be `<repository>/<name>`.
 0. Does garbage collection on the repository being migrated.
 0. Imports each source repository as a sub-directory of the omnibus repository.